percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 Defines whether replication slave should be restarted when the node joins back to the cluster.
-Enabling this can be useful because asynchronous replication slave thread is stopped when the node tries to apply the next replication event while the node is in non-primary state.
+Enabling this can be useful because the asynchronous replication slave thread is stopped when the node tries to apply the next replication event while the node is in a non-primary state.

 .. variable:: wsrep_retry_autocommit